Plan Your Trip

 Large Group Tours

 We schedule walking tours for groups of 10-50 high-school-age students throughout the year, Monday through Friday, except for March and April.
 If you are interested in scheduling a group tour, please call (919) 684-3214 several weeks in advance.
 While we cannot guarantee a tour for your group, we will make every effort to accommodate your needs.

 If you have a group of younger students or a group of adults, please contact the Office of Special Events at (919) 684-3710, which offers tours during the Fall and Spring semesters.
 Duke University is unable to provide overnight housing for tour groups.

 Questions about Pratt tours can be directed to Lauren Stulgis at email@example.com or 919-660-5996.

 As you explore the academic transition from high school to college, attending a college class can be one of the most significant and eye-opening experiences you may have.
 Duke undergraduate classes in every department and program are open to visitors.
-The registrar's office maintains a full course listing.
+The registrar's office maintains a full course listing, and you can also consult our selected list of courses to see some that we recommend for visiting students.

 Please note that times and locations are subject to change without notice; courses may take field trips, take advantage of another room's technological amenities, or take advantage of warm weather to meet outside on the quad.